 10. Preview the accounts currently matching this alert rule.

 This feature allows you to quickly preview a list of accounts who are currently matching the conditions for this rule, so that you have an idea of what those accounts look like and how many alerts will be generated all at once after this rule is saved.

 Click "Preview Rule" and all accounts who are currently (at the time of the button click) matching the condition statement will be displayed in the table below.

 If everything looks fine, click "Save" to successfully save the alert rule.
 If there are more than 10 matching accounts to this rule at the time of "Save" button click, a warning window will pop up asking if you'd like to proceed with the action.

 You might want to refine the conditions of this rule to make it more specific and targeted to limit the number of alerts to be generated all at once.
 This is helpful in case where a general rule is created that will trigger alerts to most of your accounts.
 Otherwise, you can ignore the warning and save the alert rule anyway.

 Learn more about managing alert tasks.

-Learn more about How to use metrics, dimensions and dates in alerts?
+Learn more about using dimensions, metrics, and dates in alert rules.